openvalidation/openvalidation/README.md

 ## Variables

 Variables can be used to hold simple values or store complex expressions.
-Each variable ends on the keyword `as` followed by its name.
-An example.
+Each variable ends on the keyword `as` followed by its name:
 ```
 today's weather is sunny as sunny_day
 ```